faizarashid/prolog-examples/README.md

 ### familytree.pl

  The classic familytree example.
 This one has two separate families in it.
+ It follows the basic concept:
+  *A person is father if male and parent condition falls true.
+  *A person is in relation with another person if their ancestors are same.
+  *A person is cousin of another if both their parents are siblings.
  (left as exercise for the reader to find the two disconnected groups).

 ### socketdemo.pl